glundgren93/glundgren93.github.io/_posts/2016-7-4-Closures.md

 title: Closures
 ---

- # What is a Closure?

 "Closure is when a function remembers the variables around it even when that function is executed elsewhere."

 If we declare variables inside a function and return another function that uses the variables created, we are using closures.